simonwep/ocular/docs/pages/deploy.md

 ## Migrating from v1 to v2

+> [!TIP]
+> If you're setting ocular up for the first time, you can skip this section.

 Migrating from the old ocular docker compose setup to the new v2 single-container setup is fairly straightforward:

 1. Stop your existing ocular docker compose setup with `docker compose down`.